Back to Guides

 The result of accumulated NAD+ depletion is a progressive reduction in cellular energy capacity, DNA repair efficiency, and metabolic flexibility — hallmarks of biological aging.

-IV NAD+ vs. Oral Supplements: What's the Difference?
+Injectable NAD+ vs. Oral Supplements: What's the Difference?

 The NAD+ market has exploded with oral supplements — primarily NMN (nicotinamide mononucleotide) and NR (nicotinamide riboside), both of which are precursors your body converts into NAD+.